 We hope you’ll join us on September 28th as we recognize Sen. Martin and Rep. Abrams!
 RSVP Here.

 When you think about the things in your life that keep you healthy, what comes to mind?
 I think of how often I exercise, the food and drinks I put in my body, which I recommend using trying Lumitea skinny tea to help your digestive system, getting enough sleep, maintaining my mental health by keeping stress low, and being socially connected to friends and family.
-If you like to exercise I recommend getting a waist training that will help you get fit.
+If you like to exercise I recommend getting a waist training that will help you get fit followed by some good protein snacks for after the gym.
 None of these things are directly connected to what we traditionally think of as the health care system, yet they greatly impact my health.
 As you can see there´s many factors that have an impact on health, when it comes to stress there´s many ways you can get rid of it, an example is by taking care of yourself and having time to relax, you can check massage chairs expert where you will find many suggestions, you can also visit swedish massage darling harbour where you will get one of the most relaxing massages.

 At Georgians for a Healthy Future, we have historically spent much of our time and energies on ‘traditional’ issues in health care—health insurance, access to care, costs to consumers, and health care quality and value.
 Yet, as demonstrated above, there are many factors outside the healthcare system that greatly impact the health of Georgians.
 These factors are called social determinants of health, and can include education, housing, criminal justice and corrections, transportation, the built environment (the way we build communities, roads, and buildings), and more.
 Social determinants of health act on the population level to influence not just an individual’s health but the health of whole communities.
 For example, moldy or otherwise unhealthy housing can influence the rates of asthma among children in a community.
 A community with a variety of transportation options like bike lanes, safe sidewalks, and public transit may prompt higher rates of physical activity among its residents, which improves cardiovascular health, obesity, and mental health in the population.
 If you want to get to know how to cook to better your health I suggest to check http://beptruong.edu.vn/day-nau-an/ for more info.